 Things We’ve Added

 iPhone 5 – We bought our first phone on the road three months ago but we still haven’t used it as a phone.
 We bought it because Simon is now developing iOS apps, for the camera, and to have the option of internet on the move.
 We are finding the GPS particularly useful even without 3G.
+Our app Trail Wallet has made tracking our travel expenses and staying on budget so much easier.
 The iPhone replaced Simon’s iPod Touch which I now use instead of my iPod nano.
-Read more of Simon’s thoughts on the iPhone 5 for travellers.

 Kindle – A Kindle is a must for every bookworm traveller.
 I bought the Kindle Keyboard 3G in our first year and it didn’t take Simon long to pick up a WiFi version.
 Here’s more on why we love the Kindle for travel.

 Wacom Bamboo Pen Tablet – Simon uses this for design work.

 Western Digital My Passport hard drive 1 TB – We now each have one of these hard drives.

 USB flash drive – Comes in useful at times.

 Sketch pad and copic marker pen– Simon sometimes picks up an A4 pad for his illustration and design work.